Photos show black slick in water near Gulf oil rig after Ida

 The aerial imagery reviewed by the AP is readily available to the public on the NOAA website.

-After AP sent photos of the oil slick to EPA on Wednesday, agency press secretary Nick Conger said the National Response Center hotline operated by the U.S. Coast Guard had received 26 calls reporting leaks or spills in the storm zone but none had warranted an EPA response.
+After the AP sent photos of the oil slick to EPA on Wednesday, agency press secretary Nick Conger said the National Response Center hotline operated by the U.S. Coast Guard had received 26 calls reporting leaks or spills in the storm zone but none had warranted an EPA response.

-Conger said any person or organization responsible for a release or spill is required to notify the federal government when the amount reaches a federally determined limit.
+Conger reiterated that any person or organization responsible for a sizable release or spill of pollutants is required to notify the federal government.

-AP also provided photos of the oil slick to the Louisiana Department of Natural Resources, which regulates offshore drilling in state waters.
+The AP also provided photos of the oil slick to the Louisiana Department of Natural Resources, which regulates offshore drilling in state waters.
 Spokesman Patrick Courreges confirmed the agency had received an informal report of petroleum sheen in the waters south of Port Fourchon but said regulators “currently don’t have capabilities to get out there yet.”

+The U.S. Bureau of Safety and Environmental Enforcement, which regulates offshore oil and gas platforms, announced before the hurricane arrived that about half of the 560 staffed rigs in the Gulf had been evacuated.
+Those crews had only started to trickle back out by Wednesday and it was unclear whether the Enterprise Offshore rig was staffed.

+The bureau’s public affairs staff did not respond Wednesday after the AP sent photos of the black slick in the Gulf and asked if there were any reports of a spill.

 Both state and federal environmental regulators said the emergency response to Ida had been hampered by blocked roads, washed-out bridges, electrical outages and a lack of communications.
 Both telephone landlines and mobile phone service in much of the region remained offline Wednesday.